How To Decide Replace or Repair Spotting Scope?

 Many people believe that a spotting scope is maintenance free, but that is not definitely the case.
 Any spotting scope out there needs proper maintenance or taking care of.
 Still, some spotting scopes get damaged and thus need repair.
 Some repairs need professional hands, others can be done all by your own if you know the proper procedures.
-Here are some simple tips and DIY tricks to repair simple spotting scope damages.
+Here are some simple tips and DIY tricks to repair spotting scope damages.

 Cleaning the lens

 The lens must always be cleaned with a specialized lens cleaner.
 It could be the same one people use to clean camera lenses.
 A lens cleaner has to be used if the lens ever gets foggy or unclear.
 Totally avoid household window cleaners when cleaning the lens.
 This kind of substances actually damages the lens more.

 The spotting scope case needs cleaning as sometimes dust gathers inside the case, which may damage the scope eventually.
 Natural polish can be used to clean the case, as it keeps the case shiny and completely dust-free.